 Assessing a Diamond’s Carat

 The carat of a diamond is the measure of how much the diamond weighs.
-A single carat diamond weighs about 200mg.
-The main thing to remember is that the higher the diamond carat weight, the more the diamond is worth because large diamonds are rare.
-However, if you take two smaller diamonds that weigh the same in carats and compare them, the value for each can be wildly different due to other measurable factors, like color grade, how brilliant the cut is, and whether the clarity is internally flawless.
-That means that a larger diamond is nearly always worth more than multiple smaller ones, even if it’s the same carat size.
+A single carat diamond weighs about 200 mg.
+The main thing to remember is that the higher the diamond carat weight, the higher the diamond price because large diamonds are rare.
+However, if you take two smaller diamonds that weigh the same in carats and compare them, the value for each can be wildly different due to other measurable factors, like color grade, how brilliant the cut is, and whether the clarity grade is internally flawless.
+That means that a larger diamond is nearly always worth more than multiple smaller ones, even if it’s the same diamond carat size.

 Costs of Natural vs Man-Made Diamonds

 You can expect a natural 1-carat diamond to be worth more than a man-made 1-carat diamond, often by 20-30% or more.
-The biggest difference in each diamond is that one is grown in a lab, while the other is grown in nature.
+The biggest difference in each diamond is that one is a lab grown diamond, while the other is grown in nature.
 Both are still diamonds, with the same optical and chemical properties.
 Both are made up of carbon atoms in a crystalline matrix.
-And man-made diamonds can look just as horrible with a poor cut as natural diamonds.
+And man-made diamonds can look just as horrible with a poor diamond cut a a natural diamond.
 However, if your budget falls on the lower end of the price chart, man-made diamonds can be a wonderful option as you can still purchase a dazzling gemstone for your engagement ring, at significant savings.
 Lab-grown diamonds can be designed to showcase your ideal cut, color, clarity, and desired total diamond carat weight.